Learn more about the academic programs we are delivering in Summer 2025. If you have any questions about part-time studies, please contact us.

 This is an introductory course in the use of computer-based information systems in management and accounting, taking into consideration the global aspect of business.
 Topics surveyed include hardware and software of computer systems; file and database organization; networks and telecommunications; the systems development process; designing information systems solutions; system security and controls; artificial intelligence; and the management of information systems.
 Computer software is used to provide illustration and practice in database concepts.

-This course includes an in-depth analysis of accounting for specific items in liabilities and shareholders' equity.
-Coverage includes a review of generally accepted accounting principles (GAAP), as codified in the CICA Handbook, that apply to the following topics: current and long-term liabilities, shareholders' equity, complex financial instruments, pensions and other post-employment benefits, corporate income taxes and leases.
 The calculation of earnings per share and the preparation of cash flow statements for more complex situations, in accordance with GAAP, are also covered in this course.
 The statement user perspective is reinforced through a review of financial statement analysis techniques at a more advanced level.
 Relationships between accountants, reporting corporations and statement readers receive close attention in this course, with a view to making decisions that establish a viable and ethical approach to fulfilling the accountant's role in the financial reporting process.
 A global perspective is maintained in this course through a comparison of Canadian and international accounting standards for the specific topics covered.

-This course, built on the foundations set in TAX I, is designed to give the student an understanding of more complex issues of Canadian income tax law.
+This course, built on the foundations set in Income Tax I, is designed to give the student an understanding of more complex issues of Canadian income tax law.
 Topics include computation of corporate taxes, integration theory, corporate reorganizations, surplus distributions, partnerships and trusts.
 At the successful conclusion of this course, it is anticipated that students will be proficient at recognizing tax issues, developing planning alternatives, locating proper authority to resolve issues, and communicating courses of action to implement the solutions.

 All tax provisions are subject to change.
 Accordingly, the intent is that students develop an understanding of how the tax law works and incorporate the ability to find and apply the appropriate tax provisions in a variety of situations.
 Students are expected to demonstrate (in exams, assignments and class participation) competence in the technical aspects of the tax laws covered.

-This introductory course covers the auditing principles and procedures applicable to both internal and external auditing.
+This introductory subject covers the auditing principles and procedures applicable to both internal and external auditing.
 Students learn the principles of reporting, professional standards and ethics, legal liability, audit objectives, audit evidence, planning and analysis, materiality and risk, internal control, audit sampling and EDP auditing.
 Students use the functions and procedures for the revenue and collection cycle, acquisition and expenditure cycle, production and payroll cycle, and finance and investment cycle and also use auditing software for the related practice set.

 None.